microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ## Managing Multiple Terminals

 Multiple terminals are coming soon and you can start using them today with the [Insiders](/insiders) build.
-The UI is under development but you can easily create and navigated between multiple terminals scoped to different locations.
+The UI is under development but you can easily create and navigate between multiple terminals scoped to different locations.

-Along with multiple terminals, new settings (e.g. shell argument list) and key bindings are also coming the next release.
+Along with multiple terminals, new settings (e.g. shell argument lists) and key bindings are also coming in the next release.